 Some styles of decorating have a longer shelf life than others.
 One of the most durable is what has come to be known as English Country Style, which works just as well in a city apartment or suburban home as it does in a rectory or manor house.

 We may recognize an interior as archetypally English, but putting a finger on exactly what makes it so can be tricky.
 One of the strengths of English style is that it isn’t prescriptive.
 In fact, quite the opposite.
-It is relaxed, laissez-faire, and endlessly adaptable – all reasons, no doubt, why it has enjoyed such longevity.
-You know it when you see it, but what are its essential ingredients?
+It is relaxed, laissez-faire, and endlessly adaptable—all reasons, no doubt, why it has enjoyed such longevity.
+You may know it when you see it, but what are its essential ingredients?
 In Perfect English Style, Ros Byam Shaw looks at a range of rooms with a strong English feel to them.
-As it happens, they are all in England, though this is a look that travels the world, from the Americas to the Antipodes, still predominantly English in flavour even when spiced with foreign ingredients.
+As it happens, almost all are in England, although this is a look that travels the world, from the Americas to the Antipodes, still predominantly English in flavor even when spiced with foreign ingredients.
 She explores the main rooms of a house, their characteristics and furnishings, and how they achieve that mix of comfort, informality, and visual charm that is the hallmark of English style.
-Ros also homes in on specifics; the qualities of patina, the important role of fabrics, how to buy and include antique and vintage furnishings, and how a collection, whether of pebbles or 18th century glass, adds individuality and character.
+Ros also homes in on specifics: the qualities of patina, the important role of fabrics, how to buy and include antique and vintage furnishings, and how a collection, whether of pebbles or 18th-century glass, adds individuality and character.